Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Yep.

-So when when people say so and so is soulless, it means they're kind of just sort of trudging through life without any particular joy, without any particular enthusiasm.
+So when people say so-and-so is soulless, it means they're kind of just sort of trudging through life without any particular joy, without any particular enthusiasm, and without a lot of spontaneity and playfulness and liveliness.

-You may of course have different ones.
+You may, of course, have different ones.

 I would agree with that, yes.

-Okay, so if that is the case, would you h how much or would it be fair to describe your parents as somewhat soulless?
+Okay, so if that is the case, would you how much or would it be fair to describe your parents as somewhat soulless?

-I would say Yeah, I got to notice that more when after they had retired because they didn't have especially my father, you know, like work was gone, so there wasn't anything.
+I would say, yeah, I got to notice that more when after they had retired because they didn't have, especially my father, you know, like work was gone, so there wasn't anything.

 He wasn't that close to the family, he wasn't close to religion, he didn't have a job, so he'd started drinking more, basically watching TV most of the time.

-So that was basically a soul.
+So that was basically a soulless.

 Yeah, so that's definitely kind of soulless, right?

-Like NPC, right?
+Like NPCs, right?

 Okay.